hypo69/hypotez/src/suppliers/suppliers_list/aliexpress/_docs/aliexpress.md

 # <Explanation>

-* **Imports**: The directive `.. module::  src.suppliers.aliexpress` in reStructuredText format indicates that this is part of a larger project.
+* **Imports**: The directive `.. module::  src.suppliers.suppliers_list.aliexpress` in reStructuredText format indicates that this is part of a larger project.
 Explicit imports are not shown in the snippet.

 * **Classes**:
   - **`Aliexpress`**: Serves as the primary interface for working with AliExpress, encapsulating initialization, configuration (locale, WebDriver), and functionalities from `Supplier`, `AliRequests`, and `AliApi`.